gigimontes/Excel-Projects/README.md

   3. What Genre had the most Best Selling games?
   4. Which Developer developed the most games?
   5. What publisher published the most games?
-  6. What was the Average copies sold ?

 #### Dashboard: